 Only about 60% of the eligible population votes during presidential election years, and about 40% votes during midterm elections: the majority never chooses a nationally elected official.

-I rarely vote, and others tell me that means I have "no right to complain", but I disagree.
+People that don't vote are told by others they have "no right to complain", but I disagree.
 The system has failed: more people deciding not to vote than selecting a particular candidate indicates a systemic problem that no "get out the vote" campaign can correct.

 Instead of guilting, threatening, or blaming non-voters for not working within the system, we should adjust the system to include the non-voting majority.